elskwid/content-kit-editor/MOBILEDOC.md

 **Card definition signature**

-Atoms have a name and arbitrary payload.
+Cards have a name and arbitrary payload.

 ```
 {